 Real Food For Real Kids hot lunch.

-Skiing, skating and swimming curriculum for Grades 1-3.
+Skiing, skating and swimming curriculum for Grades 1-4 will resume when safe to do so.

-Trips to Norval (UCC's Outdoor Ed Centre) every year for JK-Grade 3.
+Trips to Norval (UCC's Outdoor Ed Centre) every year for JK-Grade 3 will resume when safe to do so.

 Very active, positive parent community.